notgiven688/jitterphysics2/docfx/docs/documentation/filters.md

 # Collision Filters

-There are three types of collision filters in Jitter: `world.DynamicTree.Filter`, `world.BroadPhaseFilter` and `world.NarrowPhaseFilter`.
+There are three types of collision filters: `world.DynamicTree.Filter`, `world.BroadPhaseFilter`, and `world.NarrowPhaseFilter`.

 ## Dynamic tree filter